Honest Deputy vs RosterElf comparison 2026 (Australia)

 For clarity in this review, we compare RosterElf with Deputy Core (the most commonly selected plan) and then outline how each platform handles the key add-ons that influence overall cost.

-How RosterElf and Deputy price their plans
+How RosterElf and deputy price their plans

 Deputy pricing page

-RosterElf pricing page
+RosterElf pricing

-Monthly price comparison (Deputy Core Plan vs RosterElf)
+Monthly price comparison (Deputy core plan vs RosterElf)

 | Deputy | RosterElf | |